Stella's Science Blog

 The polyvagal theory of Stephen Porges describes how different neuro-psychological states pre-determine our behavior.

 In times when people experience stress or even traumatic events, the impulse is take action and do something to change the situation.
 But sometimes this just is not working.
 People feel paralyzed and are not able to do anything.
 For example, in times of the pandemic with potentially more time to finish projects or when being verbally or physically attacked by someone.
-This can raise feeling of guilt, incompetence, anger, hopelessness, or sadness.
+This can raise feelings of guilt, incompetence, anger, hopelessness, or sadness.
 How can it be that people feel trapped in such a situation without being able to move and do something about it?

 Rather than in personalities, the answer lies in our brain’s survival and processing mechanisms.
 Stephen Porges (e.g., 2001*) describes a seminal theory that went far beyond the well-known fight or flight response.
 He describes three different pathways in the regulation of our response to a stressful situation with very different outcomes.
 These processing pathways are structured hierarchically and when a person is at ease the most advanced pathway is supporting calm states consistent with the metabolic demands of growth, repair, and restoration.
 Found only in mammals, it promotes the feeling of being safe.
 It is in this state that we socially interact, connect, and engage with others.
 The next pathway activating the sympathetic nervous system reacts by mobilization (the well-known flight or fight reaction).
 However, the phylogenetically oldest pathway responds to threat by depressing metabolic activity and leads to a freeze reaction.
 Importantly, people cannot choose how the system will react in a certain situation, and if the situation is overwhelming, we freeze.
 This explains why people, who experience violence sometimes cannot fight back, or simply run.

-Being aware of these three behavioral patterns can be helpful when observing one’s own and other’s actions and re-actions.
+Being aware of these three behavioral patterns can be helpful when observing one’s own and other’s actions and reactions.
 If the freeze, flight, or fight pattern is activated, this indicates overload of the system.
 To enable the body and mind to shift to the most advanced and restorative state, it is beneficial to acknowledge the situation without judgement, be gentle to oneself or the other in this situation and engage in actions that lower the psychological load.
 This helps to recover quicker from stressful situations and rebalance.
 Actions that foster the most advanced state and can be taken regarding one’s individual preferences are manifold: from creative activities (e.g., handcrafting, cooking, painting) to physical engagement (e.g., nature walks, Qigong, Hatha Yoga) to more contemplative ones (e.g., meditation, breathing exercises, chanting) – or simply to take a deep breath and pause.

 Recommended further reading

-• Porges, S. W., 2011.
+- Porges, S. W., 2011.
 The Polyvagal Theory: Neurophysiological Foundations of Emotions, Attachment, Communication, and Self-regulation.
 New York, NY: W. W. Norton & Company.

-• Van der Kolk, B., 2015.
+- Van der Kolk, B., 2015.
 The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma.
 New York, NY: Penguin Books.

 References